 Hong Kong is slapping wristbands upon arrival at its airports.
 The wristband connects to a smartphone app, StayAtHomeSafe.
-It generates a unique fingerprint of your house by looking into the signals emitted by the devices surrounding you — nearby WiFi, your own WiFi, Bluetooth and cellular.
+It generates a unique fingerprint of your house by looking into the signals emitted by the devices surrounding you — nearby WiFi, your WiFi, Bluetooth and cellular.
 “As you walk around the home, the algorithm on the app will sample the signals of the home.”

-Palantir is doing really well.
+Palantir is doing well.
 “The software company is in discussions with authorities in France, Germany, Austria and Switzerland.”

 Singapore solution to contact tracing is an app called TraceTogether.
-The app creates a temporary ID by encrypting a user ID to a Ministry of Health owned public key, and then broadcasts the temporary ID over Bluetooth.
-The Ministry of Health acts as a trusted third party (that can decrypt those IDs), and promises it will only use the information for COVID-19 related purposes.
+The app creates a temporary ID by encrypting a user ID to a Ministry of Health owned public key and then broadcasts the temporary ID over Bluetooth.
+The Ministry of Health acts as a trusted third party (that can decrypt those IDs) and promises it will only use the information for COVID-19 related purposes.

 You’d have noticed how (some) of these solutions are trying to do two things at once:

-Let’s ignore the latter (I’d hope we wouldn’t need or want to surveil).
+Let’s neglect the latter (I hope we wouldn’t need or want to surveil).
 Here in the west we’ve got plenty of tools to self-diagnose our risk, yet we’re missing a widely adopted system to do contact tracing.
 If we want to go back to normality (where normality here simply stands for: going outside the house) it sounds likely that we’ll need a form of digital surveillance.
 Emphasis on likely: I am not in a position to weigh in on the efficacy of contact tracing — I know nothing — all I can say is that it seems to be a valuable tool if paired with other non-technical solutions.

 That said, I worry that we’re going to do what we usually do when in panic mode: introduce purportedly temporary surveillance that ends up staying.
 We might adopt despotic tech, willingly, because it makes us feel safe without having evidence of any actual benefit.
 As before, we need to balance our need for security with some level of freedom.